vicpinm/Kotlin-Realm-Extensions/README.md

 ### Query entities

-All query extensions return detached realm objects, using copyFromRealm() method.
+* All query extensions return detached realm objects, using copyFromRealm() method.
+* All query extensions has two versions.
+One is an extension of RealmModel, and you need to create an instance of that model to perform your query.
+The other version is a global parametrized funcion (thanks to @PrashamTrivedi).
+See below examples for details.

 #### Get first entity: Before (java)
 ```java